 They tend to fall on one side.

-Either they focus more on satisfying their employees or they care less about them and focus more on performance.
+They either focus more on satisfying their employees or care less about them and focus more on performance.

 And it’s not their fault.